Workbench (AmigaOS): Criticisms

 The freedom in customization and the multitude of color settings and aspects available to the user were sometimes seen as chaotic.
 Customization permitted icons of a vastly different size and appearance than those of the original system icons.
 Before Workbench 2.0, there were no user interface design guidelines, so the look and feel of menu options could be different from one application to the next (i.e. the layout of basic items like Load, Save, Open, Close, Quit, etc.).
 This was seen as a problem with the Amiga by its detractors.
 The historical GUI site GUIdebook calls Amiga Workbench a "unique (if slightly chaotic) GUI for Amiga machines".

-Use in fictional media

-The Ren'Py visual novel Digital: A Love Story uses an Amiga Workbench 1.0 design (known as Amie Workbench within the game).